Privacy Policy

 - Your Steam ID and a cached copy of your Steam library.

-/lfg-bot link(or link via/lfg-bot friend), so the bot can recommend games your group owns.
+/lfg-bot link, or via/lfg-bot friend— so the bot can recommend games your group owns.
+Linking goes through Steam's own sign-in, so only an account you control can be connected.
 We read your owned-games list — not your Steam password, payment details, or private messages. - Your Discord identity.
 Your Discord user ID and display name, and the servers you share with the bot.

 - Your activity in the bot.
 Your votes, RSVPs and roster